Maritime Southeast Asia: Maritime Silk Road

 By around the 2nd century BCE, the Neolithic Austronesian trade networks in Southeast Asia connected with the maritime trade routes of South Asia, the Middle East, eastern Africa, and the Mediterranean, becoming what is now known as the Maritime Silk Route (or Maritime Silk Road).
 In addition to Austronesian sailors, the route was also heavily used by Tamil, Persian, and Arab sailors.
 It allowed the exchange of goods from East and Southeast Asia on one end, all the way to Europe and eastern Africa on the other.

 Although usually spoken of in modern times in the context of Eurocentric and Sinocentric luxury goods, the goods carried by the trading ships varied by which product was in demand by region and port.
 They included ceramics, glass, beads, gems, ivory, fragrant wood, metals (both raw and finished goods), textiles (including silk), food (including grain, wine, and spices), aromatics, and animals, among others.
 Ivory, in particular, was a significant export of east Africa, leading some authors to label the western leg of the trade route as the "Maritime Ivory Route".

-The Maritime Silk Route flourished until around the 15th century CE.
+The Maritime Silk Road flourished until around the 15th century CE.
 Han and Tang dynasty records mention large Southeast Asian ships (that they called the kunlun po, 崑崙舶, "ships of the kunlun") visiting coastal Chinese cities regularly to trade from as early as the 3rd century CE.